rahulbedjavalge/cartpole-dqn/README.md

 - Training on the CartPole-v1 environment.
 - Replay buffer for experience replay integrated within the agent.
 - Adjustable hyperparameters for experimentation.
+- Evaluation of the trained model with visualization.
+- GIF generation to visualize the agent's performance.

 ## Requirements